-People age 65 and older are more likely to have one or more chronic (long-lasting) health problems in addition to cancer.
-Some of these include:
+People age 65 and older are more likely to have one or more long-lasting health problems in addition to cancer.
+These may include:

 High blood pressure

-Doctors call these other health problems co-existing conditions when you also have cancer.
+When you have cancer, these other health problems are called co-existing conditions.
 Another name is chronic conditions.

-When you are coping with cancer, it can be easy to ignore your other health conditions.
+It can be easy to ignore your other health conditions when you have cancer.
 For example, taking care of your high blood pressure or diabetes can seem much less important than getting cancer treatment.
-But the success of your cancer treatment partly depends on your general health, including how you take care of other health conditions.
+But the success of your cancer treatment is partly based on your general health.
+This includes how you take care of other health conditions.

 You can have a health problem like diabetes or depression at any age.
-But if you are an older adult, you may be at higher risk for side effects and longer recovery times because of these chronic health problems.
-So taking care of your other health conditions is especially important as an older adult.
+But if you are an older adult, you may have a higher risk of side effects and longer recovery times because of these chronic problems.
+So, taking care of your other health conditions is especially important as an older adult.

-Cancer treatment risks if you have another health problem
+Cancer treatment risks if you have other health problems

-It is important to understand how a chronic health problem can affect cancer treatment.
-The risks include:
+It is important to know how a chronic health problem can affect cancer treatment.
+Risks can include:

 Reactions between your cancer drugs and other medications

-Slower recovery from cancer treatment because of your health problem
+Slower recovery from cancer treatment because of other health problems

 Managing your other health problems during cancer treatment

 Diabetes.
-If you have diabetes, you need to monitor your blood glucose (blood sugar) levels closely during cancer treatment.
-Some chemotherapy and medications used to lower side effects (such as steroids) can raise your blood sugar levels.
-These levels might also go up because you are less physically active or under stress.
-Side effects like nausea and vomiting also affect your blood sugar.
+If you have diabetes, you need to monitor your blood glucose, or blood sugar, levels closely during cancer treatment.
+Some chemotherapy and medications used for side effects, such as steroids, can raise these levels.
+They might also go up because you are less physically active or under stress.
+Side effects like nausea and vomiting or changes in your diet will also affect your blood sugar.

 Kidney disease.
 Your kidneys might not work as well as you get older.
-So adults over 65 might have more problems with some types of chemotherapy.
-The drugs can be difficult for your kidneys to handle.
+If you are taking a cancer drug that might affect your kidneys, you will probably have regular blood tests done to check how they are working.
+Certain drugs, including some types of chemotherapy, may be harder for your kidneys if you are older than 65.
 This can raise your risk of kidney problems.
 How well your kidneys work might determine the type of chemotherapy you can have, or how often you have it.

 Pain and problems moving around.
 You can have these problems at any age.
 But they are more common in older adults than younger people.
 For example, arthritis is a common cause of pain and movement problems.
-Older adults are more likely to have arthritis than younger people.
-These problems can affect your ability to do your daily activities or get to doctors’ appointments.
-Pain and movement problems can also raise the risk of side effects.
+These problems can make it harder to do your daily activities or get to medical appointments.
+They can also raise the risk of some side effects.

 Make decisions about treatment